|Národní Tecnické Muzeum

 |When visiting Prague (Praha) you must find time to visit this fine museum.
 However due to reconstruction the museum was closed shortly after my visit and remained closed in 2009, check the museum website for the latest information which shows that the museum re-opened in February 2011 after being closed for well over four years.

 Situated in the northern part of the city in the Holesovice district on Kostelni street/road.
 It is easily reached on foot or preferably by tram (No's 1, 8, 25 or 26 to the tram stop 'Letenske namesti') from the town.
 It is open every day, except on Mondays, from 9:00 to 17:00.
-The collection, which currently consists of 15 fine aircraft, are nearly all suspended from the high roof or perched on stilts.
+The collection consists of 15 vintage aircraft, nearly all are suspended from the high roof or perched on stilts.
 Photography is excellent despite the very crowded nature of the museum, as there are three levels of walkways that surround the tall and bright building.
 The light is natural and bursts through a translucent glass roof and side windows which is perfect for indoor photography.
 The hardest aircraft to shoot are at ground level this is because of the large amount of exhibits on show at ground level.
 The exhibits include; cars, motor cycles, railway steam engines and other items that you would associate with a technology based museum.
 Ten years ago there were only four aircraft on display, since then the aviation collection has expanded, it appears that exhibits are rotated from time to time.
 The museum apparently has 34 aircraft in its charge.

 |The museum is very light inside with most aircraft suspended from the roof.